blipdelivery/BlipDocumentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-delivery | A delivery object composed of a contact, location, and instruction. pickup | A pickup object composed of an order number, contact, location, and instruction. delivery.contact.name | String name of the reciever delivery.contact.number | String phone number of the reciever delivery.location.address | String address of the delivery location delivery.instruction | String instruction for the driver upon reaching the delivery point pickup.orderNumber | String order number for your own reference pickup.instructions | String instructions for the driver upon reaching the pickup location pickup.contact.number | String phone number the driver can call if there is a problem during pickup pickup.location.address | String address of the pickup location storeID (Http only) | String of the storeID you recieved when signing up with blip
+delivery.contact.name | String name of the reciever delivery.contact.number | String phone number of the reciever delivery.location.address | String address of the delivery location delivery.instructions | String instruction for the driver upon reaching the delivery point `OPTIONAL` metadata.orderNumber | String order number for your own reference metadata.appID | String descrbing the app that made the order `OPTIONAL` pickup.instructions | String instructions for the driver upon reaching the pickup location `OPTIONAL` pickup.contact.number | String phone number the driver can call if there is a problem during pickup pickup.location.address | String address of the pickup location storeID | String of the storeID you recieved when signing up with blip

 > Example response: